onlyuuuuu/auto-timesheet-sender/README.md

 If you just want a "dry run", just add at the end of the command with `--no-email-mode` or `--dry-run`

 By the way, difference between a `--no-email-mode` and `--dry-run` is that `--no-email-mode` only disable email sending if there are contents to be sent.
 With `--dry-run` email sending will be forced even with empty contents.
-However, at the end of the day, `--dry-run` is basically a `--no-email-mode` with force sending empty contents.
+Ultimately, at the end of the day, `--dry-run` is basically a `--no-email-mode` with force sending empty contents.
 Hope that makes sense!